Hesse-Hanau troops in the American Revolutionary War

 Troops from Hesse-Hanau served as auxiliaries to the British Army during the American Revolutionary War, in accordance with the treaty of 1776 between Great Britain and the small principality.
-A regiment of foot, an artillery company, a ranger corp and a light infantry corp served in British America.
+A regiment of foot, an artillery company, a ranger corps and a light infantry corps served in British America.
 A total of 2,422 soldiers were sent, with 1,441 returning, the remainder not surviving or choosing to remain in North America.
 As compensation, the reigning Count of Hesse-Hanau received a total of 343,110 pounds sterling from the British government.

 Background

 At the outbreak of hostilities between Great Britain and its American colonies, Britain soon found that it needed to augment its troops with German auxiliaries, as had been done in previous wars, and was standard European practice.
 William, the hereditary prince of Hesse-Cassel, and the reigning count of Hesse-Hanau, offered the service of five hundred soldiers to his uncle, King George III of Great Britain.
 Subsequently a subsidy treaty was negotiated between Great Britain and Hesse-Hanau by Colonel William Faucitt and Baron Friedrich von der Malsburg.